-Example: 4 Party Power remains to be allocated to the dungeon guards.
-So, one of the guards will be the "leader", who gets an extra Stamina point and one armor square.
+Example: 4 Party Power remains to be allocated So, one of the guards will be the "leader", who point and one armor square.

 Foe augmentation then proceeds by spending Shadow points as described in Creating A Combat Encounter.

 Attribution

 Some of this text is from Dungeon World Copyright 2012, Sage Kobold Productions; Authors Sage LaTorra and Adam Koebel.